0xOucan/0xXOCTest/0xXOC-Backend/README.md

 - 🔐 Secure escrow wallet system with USDC, MXNe, XOC, and ETH support
 - 🔄 Automated order matching and fulfillment
 - 🤖 AI-powered assistance for transaction validation

+As a Base Batch LatAm hackathon project, we focus on stablecoin integration for remittances, enabling people in the US to efficiently send money to relatives in Mexico by using Base network's stablecoins.

 ## 🚀 Features